 A Standing Group shall comprise at least five (5) persons (who may be Panel Members) selected by the CUSC Modifications Panel from those nominated by CUSC Parties for their relevant experience and/or expertise in the aspect or issue to be considered by such Standing Group (and the CUSC Modifications Panel shall ensure, as far as possible, that an appropriate cross-section of representation, experience and expertise is represented on such Standing Group) provided that there shall always be at least one member representing The Company and if, and only if, the CUSC Modifications Panel is of the view that a CUSC Modification Proposal is likely to have an impact on the STC, the CUSC Modifications Panel may invite the STC committee to appoint a representative to become a member of the Standing Group.
 A representative of the Authority may attend any meeting of a Standing Group as an observer and may speak at such meeting.

-The Code Administrator shall in consultation with the CUSC Modifications Panel appoint the chairman of each Standing Group who shall act impartially and as an independent chairman.
+The Code Administrator shall in consultation with the CUSC Modifications Panel appoint the chair of each Standing Group who shall act impartially and as an independent chair.

-The CUSC Modifications Panel may add further members or the Standing Group chairman may add or vary members to a Standing Group after it is established.
+The CUSC Modifications Panel may add further members or the Standing Group chair may add or vary members to a Standing Group after it is established.

 The CUSC Modifications Panel may (but shall not be obliged to) replace any member of a Standing Group appointed pursuant to Paragraph 8.21.2 at any time if such member is unwilling or unable for whatever reason to fulfil that function and/or is deliberately and persistently disrupting or frustrating the work of the Standing Group.

-Each Standing Group chairman shall prepare a report to the CUSC Modifications Panel responding to the matter detailed in the terms of reference in accordance with the time period set by the CUSC Modifications Panel.
+Each Standing Group chair shall prepare a report to the CUSC Modifications Panel responding to the matter detailed in the terms of reference in accordance with the time period set by the CUSC Modifications Panel.

 If a Standing Group is unable to reach agreement on any such matter, the report must reflect the views of the members of the Standing Group.